 PCOS Awareness Month

 Many women still don’t know about this condition.
 The USA-based PCOS Awareness Organisation wants to change that, by increasing public knowledge and understanding about this endocrine disorder.
 In the UK, there’s Verity, a self-help group for women with PCOS, whereas in the Netherlands, the brand new organisation PCOS Nederland wants to raise more awareness.
-September is PCOS Awareness month, which means all around the world events are organised, the largest in Atlanta (USA) on September 16 and 17: the PCOS Awareness Weekend.
+September is PCOS Awareness month, which means all around the world events are organised.
 The exact cause of PCOS is still unknown and there’s no cure for it yet, although the symptoms can be treated.